Knot Categorification from Mirror Symmetry, Part II: Lagrangians: homology from A-branes

-The description of Khovanov homology in terms of $\MDy \cong \MDa$ explains its geometric meaning.
+The description of $\mathfrak{su}_2$ link homology homology in terms of $\MDy \cong \MDa$ explains its geometric meaning.
 Any link $K$ in ${\mathbb R}^3$ (or in ${\mathbb R}^2\times S^1$) can be translated into a pair of Lagrangians $I_{\cal U}$, corresponding to the collection of caps, and ${\mathscr B} E_{\cal U}$ corresponding to cups twisted by the braid $B$.
 The cup which turns out to be one of the simples of the algebra $A$.
 The link homology is the cohomology of a (small part) of a complex that describes the brane ${\mathscr B} E_{\cal U}$, or more precisely its projective resolution.
 Which part of the complex we need is picked out by the brane $I_{\cal U}$.
-Unlike in Khovanov's original formulation where describing the link homology required a complex of the size that grows exponentially with the number of crossings, here the growth is polynomial.
-This too generalizes to arbitrary $^L{\fg}$.
+Using an earlier theorem due to Webster \cite{webster} the link homology that results from $\MDy$, for links in ${\mathbb R}^3$, coincides with Khovanov homology.